bomberman30/Instance-Collision-And-Rigid-Body-Plugin-For-Godot/README.md

 the plugin work on all meshes in godot and  GLB or FBX or BLEND files

+IMPORTANT:
+	you must choose the main node of the mesh and not the child itself!!

 TO DO:
 	add functions to 2d as well
 	add remove rigid body function